higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 ## The Yawning Blackness of the Terminal Window
-So, you have managed to open a terminal window, which has a standard UNIX prompt, ending in `%`.
+So, you have managed to open a terminal window, which has a standard UNIX prompt, ending in something like `%` or `$`.
 Not terribly helpful, is it?
-The bash shell is waiting for you to enter a command.
+The bash shell is waiting for you to enter a command. <br>
 No user interface for you!
 <br><br>
 Let's start with a simple one, which can't do any harm.
 Run the command below:<br>
 `whoami`